surekha1790/tech-docs/Java-Interview/kafka.md

       properties:
         linger.ms: 10
 ```
 - compression.type to reduce size of the message
 ```
 spring:
   kafka:
     producer:
       compression-type: snappy
 ```
 - Increase producer buffer size, producer maintain buffer to store batch so increase buffer makes to store more messages in batch.
 ```
 spring:
   kafka:
     producer:
       buffer-memory: 67108864
 ```

-- Increase producer parallelsim, concurrently publish messages and kafkatemple is threadsafe.
+- Increase producer parallelsim, concurrently publish messages and kafkatemple is threadsafe

 ### * If you increase producer throughput, how do you prevent overwhelming consumers ?
 - There are chances that producer is producing many messages and consumers are unable to process them.